The way school districts operate is forever changed.

 As the 2021 school year approaches, cybersecurity continues to be the top technology priority.
 However, CoSN’s The State of EdTech Leadership 2021 Survey Report found that cybersecurity risks are underestimated.
 The proper steps to protect the expanding cloud environments are not being taken.
 Not only are districts at risk, but so are the security and safety of everyone using the cloud applications a district provides.

-As an IT team, taking the appropriate steps to monitor and control the activity taking place is critical.
+As an IT team, taking the appropriate steps to monitor and control the cloud activity taking place is critical.
 Here are five steps to take to protect students and staff in the cloud.

 Watch for Phishing Activity